Detecting practically significant dependencies in metric spaces via distance correlations: Finite Sample Properties

-In Figure \ref{fig:var_model} we display the empirical rejection rate of the test \eqref{det5} for the hypotheses \eqref{det2} in the VAR model \eqref{eq:var_model} for different values of $\rho$.
+In Figure \ref{fig:var_model} we display the empirical rejection rate of the test \eqref{det5} for the hypotheses \eqref{det2} in the VAR model \eqref{eq:var_model}.
 The results reflect the qualitative behavior of the test \eqref{det5} described in Proposition \ref{cor:test_dcov}.
 In the ``interior'' of the null hypothesis ($\mathrm{dcor}_n(X,Y) < \Delta$) the empirical rejection probabilities are close $0$ and they quickly increase under the alternative ($\mathrm{dcor}_n(X,Y) > \Delta$).
-At the ``boundary'' of the hypotheses ($\mathrm{dcor}_n(X,Y) = \Delta$) the empirical rejection probabilities are smaller than the the nominal level $\alpha$ (which is predicted by Proposition \ref{cor:test_dcov} as the limit in this case).
+At the ``boundary'' of the hypotheses ($\mathrm{dcor}_n(X,Y) = \Delta$) the empirical rejection probabilities are very close to the nominal level $\alpha$ (which is predicted by Proposition \ref{cor:test_dcov} as the limit in this case).
+The empirical covering rates of the confidence intervals \eqref{eq:confidence_interval} for this model are given in Figure \ref{fig:ci_VAR}.
+They are close to the nominal covering rate of $95\%$, though some deviation occurs at very small sample sizes ($n = 25, 50$).
+However, it should be pointed out that even at these small sample sizes, the empirical covering rate almost never drops below $90\%$.
+All in all, the finite sample performance seems to be satisfactory even for small sample sizes, and very good for medium and large sample sizes.

-A key advantages of testing relevant hypotheses is that one may freely switch the roles of null hypothesis and alternative, and so a type II error is of less concern than in classical testing problems.
-To illustrate this fact we display in Figure \ref{fig:var_model_alternative} the rejection rates of the test \eqref{det33} for the hypotheses \ref{fig:var_model_alternative}.
+A key advantages of testing relevant hypotheses is that one may switch the roles of the null hypothesis and alternative.
+More precisely, if one wants to control the probability of an error for deciding in favor of $ \mathrm{dcor}(X,Y) < \Delta $ one can consider the testing problem \eqref{det3} and the corresponding test \eqref{det33}.
+To illustrate this fact we display in Figure \ref{fig:var_model_alternative} the rejection rates of the test \eqref{det33} in the VAR model \eqref{eq:var_model}.
 These results correspond to the theoretical findings in Remark \ref{rem2}.
 We observe that the type I error is very small under the null hypotheses and that larger sample sizes are required to reject the null hypothesis in \eqref{det2} with reasonable power.